You are here

 • Check that the expiration date on the label of the prefilled autoinjector has not passed.

-• Look at the medicine in the inspection window.
-It should be clear to slightly yellow or pale brown in color and without cloudiness or particles.
+• Look at the medicine in the inspection It should be clear to pale yellow to pale brown in color and without cloudiness or particles.

 • It is normal to see 1 or more air bubbles.